KapoorAkshit18/Embedded_Systems/Readme.md

 # 📚 Embedded Systems

-Welcome to the ** Embedded Systems** study guide!
-This document covers key concepts, components, programming techniques, and communication protocols used in embedded projects with a special focus on **Arduino**, sensors, motors, and communication interfaces learnt during the Corizo Internship.
+Welcome to the **Embedded Systems**  study guide!
+This document covers key concepts, components, programming techniques, and communication protocols used in embedded projects with a special focus on **Arduino UNO and IDE**, sensors, motors, and communication interfaces learnt during the Corizo Internship.

 ---